cwag-gh/pywebedit/README.md

   we want
 - Add [indentation markers](https://github.com/replit/codemirror-indentation-markers)
 - Don't add the stdlib if the python doesn't require it
+  - No, can't do this yet, as error handling depends on stdlib
 - Consider using brython's browser.widgets.menu to make more complex menu interfaces
 - Add all examples from Brython website?